andew42/brightlight/readme.md

 #### To Do
 #####UI
-* Doesn't support landscape well (as home screen app)
+* Does not support landscape well (as home screen app)
-* Doesn't support on call bar well (as home screen app)
+* Does not support on call bar well (as home screen app)
+* Indicate selected button
 #####Engine
 * Candle
 * Fair ground light chasers